tshepang/blog-movies/content/movies/Apocalypse Now (1979).rst

 some silly and unjustified reason) also had to fuck the travelling men.
 There was also the moment at a dinner table with the French.
-Note that these moments were very well done, but they just don't live up to what the first hour promises.
+Note that these moments were very well done, but they just don't live up to what the first hour promised.
 They almost seem like desperate attempts at keeping the whole thing exciting.
-Yes, and that wasn't enough still, so there had to be sex and romance too, oh and the gal rocks so hard, and her face and sensuality of the magnificent Tilda Swinton.
+Yes, and that wasn't enough still, so there had to be sex and romance too.
+Regardless, the gal rocks so hard, complete with the face and sensuality of the magnificent Tilda Swinton.

 The shortcomings of the movie aren't comfortable with me, for I would be happy to name it a masterpiece.
 But it's not.
 Excellent as it is.
 The